EMPAT94/empat94.github.io/src/drafts/vb.md

 Towards the End Year

+1. End of Bloodsworn sect.
+Vlad is the last Bloodsworn.

 1. Vlad gets acquinted with neice?

-2. War ends with Vlady; or he ends the war.
+1. War ends with Vlady; or he ends the war.
 Anya sacrifice?

-3. Big showdown?
+1. Big showdown?
 Best if he uses both sects to reach Final Stage.

 ---

 Should focus on Anya sometime?
 Maybe interludes?

+Sect B = Bloodsworn sect

 ---